robisim74/qwik-speak/README.md

 ### Translation functions
 `TranslationFn` interface can be implemented to change the behavior of the library:
-- `loadTranslation$?` Function to load translation data
+- `loadTranslation$` Function to load translation data

 ## APIs
 ### Components